OpenEPaperLink/OpenEPaperLink/README.md

 - Code cleanup...
 Splitting into different files, for instance.
 It's a mess.
 ### Tags:
 - Implement NFC for URL's
-- Implement battery reading
-- Implement RSSI/LQI to be sent to the AP
 ### AP:
 - Important!
 The AP needs to be able to tell a tag to try again later if it's already doing comms with another tag.
 The AP can't handle concurrent checkins/download due to memory constraints!
 - More reliable serial comms (sometimes bytes are dropped)